dbmi-bgm/granite/docs/API.md

 The method *add_tag_info(tag_value, sep=';')* allows to add a tag and its value or a flag at the end of INFO. *sep* is the tags separator used in INFO.

-    # Add tag and value to INFO

     tag_value = 'tag=value'
     vnt_obj.add_tag_info(tag_value)

-    # Add flag to INFO

     tag_value = 'flag'
     vnt_obj.add_tag_info(tag_value)